 A performer, producer, designer and director, Wayne J. Miller has been a professional actor for over 40 years.

-He can be seen in the feature films, Delusional, Inspiration Road, Curious Poses, Most Likely to Murder, Can you Ever forgive Me? and The Post.
+He can be seen in the feature films, Delusional, Inspiration Road, Curious Poses, Most Likely to Murder, Can you Ever forgive Me? , The Post, and The Saints of Newark.
 And he has had starring roles in Whiskey Soda, The Dockside Duel, The Interview, FRANK's PLAN and Phillies Diner, which was screened at the 2021 Cannes Film Festival.
 He made his feature debut in the now classic feature film, Tongs: a Chinatown Story.
-On television, he has been seen on the classic daytime drama, The Guiding Light, primetime's The Good Wife, Showtimes Billions, HBO's The Deuce, CBS All Access' The Good Fight and HBO's I Know This Much is True with Emmy Award winner Mark Ruffalo among others and spent 12 years appearing daily as the host of Time Warner Cable’s academic game show, Cranial Crunch.
+On television, he has been seen on the classic daytime drama, The Guiding Light, primetime's The Good Wife, Showtimes Billions, HBO's The Deuce, CBS All Access' The Good Fight, PBS' Babe Ruth at Sing Sing.
+Discovery's Grave Secrets, Pandora's Box and HBO's I Know This Much is True with Emmy Award winner Mark Ruffalo among others and spent 12 years appearing daily as the host of Time Warner Cable’s academic game show, Cranial Crunch.